oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 Verifiable Credential (VC):
 :  An Issuer-signed assertion with claims about a Subject.

-SD-JWT-based Verifiable Credential (SD-JWT VC):
+JWT Verifiable Credential (JWT VC):
-: A Verifiable Credential encoded using the Issuance format defined in [@!I-D.ietf-oauth-selective-disclosure-jwt].
+: A Verifiable Credential encoded as JWT or the SD-JWT Issuance format defined in [@!I-D.ietf-oauth-selective-disclosure-jwt].

 Unsecured payload of an SD-JWT VC: